Thenmozhi-Palanisamy/EX.7-IMPLEMENTATION-OF-SYSTEM-CALLS-READ-WRITE-FORK-OPEN-CLOSE/README.md

 There are 5 basic system calls that Unix provides for file I/O.

-1.Create: Used to Create a new empty file
+1. Create: Used to Create a new empty file

 Syntax :int creat(char *filename, mode_t mode)